AIS-Bonn/rviz_cinematographer/video_recorder/README.md

 # General

-Subscribes to images and starts to generates a video on receiving a *record*-message, optionally adding a watermark.
+Subscribes to images and starts to generate a video on receiving a *record*-message, optionally adding a watermark.

 # Messages

-####Inputs:
+#### Inputs:

 1. **Topic** : /rviz/view_image
    **Type** : sensor_msgs::Image